This slow cooked brisket with red wine, thyme and onions is rich, comforting, and perfect for a weekend roast or special occasion dinner.

-This slow-cooked brisket with red wine, thyme and onions recipes is on the Olive magazine website.
-David found it when searching for a new slow-cooker recipe to use up a piece of brisket that we had in the freezer.
-There's not a lot of prep to do and the slow-cooker does all the hard work of making melt-in-the-mouth beef to enjoy as a perfect Sunday roast for yourselves, or when you have guests for dinner!
+The original recipe is on the Olive magazine website.
+David found it when searching for a new slow cooker recipe to use up a piece of brisket that we had in the freezer.
+There's not a lot of prep to do and the slow cooker does all the hard work of making melt-in-the-mouth beef to enjoy as a perfect Sunday roast for yourselves, or when you have guests for dinner!

 The brisket ends up pull apart tender with a lovely rich gravy that has a subtle flavour of the star anise.
-We enjoyed ours with mashed potatoes, yorkshire puddings and fresh vegetables on the side.
+We enjoy ours with mashed potatoes and yorkshire puddings!

 Recent New Recipes